etherisc-legacy/GIF/docs/gifcli_manual.rst

         updatedAt: 1553619501 }

-28. You can provide a confirmation of a claim by the ``gif.contract.send("ProductName", "confirmClaim", [ ID number of a claim, sum of payout - in our case it is less, than amount of the premium])`` method:
+28. You can provide a confirmation of a claim by the ``gif.contract.send("ProductName", "confirmClaim", [ ID number of a claim, sum of payout])`` method:

 ::